Shoegaze: 1982–1988: Origins

-As a music genre, shoegaze developed during the 1980s, when a group of British neo-psychedelic bands such as Cocteau Twins, the Jesus and Mary Chain, and—most notably—My Bloody Valentine expanded the possibilities of the electric guitar, pairing dense, textural soundscapes with subdued, introspective vocals that challenged the traditional idea of the singer as the frontperson of a band.
+As a music genre, shoegaze developed in the 1980s, when a group of Scottish and Irish bands such as Cocteau Twins, the Jesus and Mary Chain, and—most notably—My Bloody Valentine reimagined the sound of the electric guitar, combining contrasting sonic textures with dreamy vocals that challenged the idea of the singer as the central figure of the band.

-Emerging from the UK alternative scene with their 1982 debut album Garlands on 4AD, the Scottish trio Cocteau Twins had a substantial influence on the development of shoegaze.
-Their music featured ethereal, atmospheric guitar textures crafted by guitarist and producer Robin Guthrie, and distinctive vocals by Elizabeth Fraser, whose often unintelligible singing was mixed low in the recordings.

-Another Scottish group, the Jesus and Mary Chain, is widely regarded as the immediate forerunner of shoegaze.
-Blending traditional pop with noise and guitar feedback, their 1985 debut album Psychocandy exerted a major influence on the subsequent shoegaze bands, including the genre-defining My Bloody Valentine, with Creation Records founder Alan McGee noting that the latter "changed their style because of The Jesus and Mary Chain."
+Emerging from the UK alternative scene with their 1982 debut album, Garlands, on 4AD, the Scottish trio Cocteau Twins had a substantial influence on the development of shoegaze.
+Their music featured ethereal, atmospheric guitar textures crafted by guitarist and producer Robin Guthrie, alongside Elizabeth Fraser's distinctive, often unintelligible vocals, which were mixed low in the recordings.
+Another Scottish group, the Jesus and Mary Chain, is credited as the immediate forerunner of shoegaze.
+Blending conventional pop with noise and guitar feedback, their 1985 debut album, Psychocandy, exerted a major influence on the subsequent shoegaze bands, including My Bloody Valentine, with Creation Records founder Alan McGee noting that the latter "changed their style because of The Jesus and Mary Chain."

 Parallel to this, groups such as Spacemen 3 and Loop revived elements of 1960s space rock in their first albums (Sound of Confusion, 1986; Heaven's End, 1987), exploring minimalist, droning psychedelia over conventional pop structures.
-Their rejection of stage theatrics and focus on sound itself anticipated the introverted, effects-driven aesthetic later associated with shoegaze.
+According to Peter Kember, Spacemen 3 "could be called a shoegaze band" due to their lack of "stage moves" and focus on their own sound rather than how they were "trying to look".

-Across the Atlantic, American indie bands such as Sonic Youth, Dinosaur Jr., and Hüsker Dü also played an important role in shaping shoegaze's guitar language, particularly influencing My Bloody Valentine.
-In 1988, after undergoing several stylistic and lineup changes, My Bloody Valentine released their breakthrough third EP, You Made Me Realise, on Creation Records, which showcased frontman Kevin Shields' newfound approach to guitar playing, known as "glide guitar".
-Later that year, the release of their debut album Isn't Anything was widely acclaimed as innovative and credited with shaping the shoegaze genre.
+Across the Atlantic, American indie bands such as Sonic Youth, Dinosaur Jr., and Hüsker Dü also helped shape shoegaze's guitar language, particularly influencing My Bloody Valentine.
+In 1988, after several stylistic and lineup changes, the group released their breakthrough third EP, You Made Me Realise, on Creation Records, which showcased frontman Kevin Shields' newfound approach to guitar playing, known as "glide guitar".
+Later that year, their debut album, Isn't Anything, was critically acclaimed and credited with establishing the shoegaze genre.

-Other late-1980s British groups such as A.R.
-Kane, The House of Love, Kitchens of Distinction, Bark Psychosis, and The Telescopes also experimented with noise, texture, and introspective songwriting, further contributing to the sound that would later develop into shoegaze.
+Other late-1980s British bands such as A.R.
+Kane, The House of Love, Kitchens of Distinction, Bark Psychosis, and The Telescopes were also credited with contributing to the sound that would later develop into shoegaze.

-1989–1996: Prominence and Decline
+1989–1996: Prominence and decline

 Rise of the scene

 Shoegaze began to emerge as a distinct music scene in late 1989 and came into full view in 1990.
+Ivo Watts-Russell signed Lush and Pale Saints to his record label 4AD after seeing them both perform at the same concert at The Camden Falcon in April 1989.
 In September 1989, 4AD released Pale Saints' first EP, Barging Into the Presence of God, followed by Lush's debut mini-album Scar.
-Both records produced by John Fryer—who had previously worked with Cocteau Twins—were well received by the British music press and reached number 3 on the UK Indie Chart.
-A co-headlining show by Pale Saints and Lush that December in Leeds further highlighted a new direction in British indie rock, despite a mixed live review from Melody Maker.
+Both records produced by John Fryer—who had previously worked with Cocteau Twins—were well received by the British music press and each reached number 3 on the UK Indie Chart.
+In December, Pale Saints and Lush played a co-headlining show in Leeds, which received a mixed live review from Melody Maker.